 (BTW-The Govalo team talks more about how this works on The Checkout.)

-This encourages people to complete the "gifting" transaction so you don't miss out on the sale.
+This encourages people to complete the "gifting" transaction so they don't miss out on the sale.
 And better yet, it increases your average order value when the recipient spends an additional $59 on average when they come back and shop with their gift card.

 Prepare now to increase your revenue later